India fully supports strong and unified ASEAN: Jaishankar | Law-Order

 ASEAN-India dialogue relations started with the establishment of a sectoral partnership in 1992.
 This graduated to full dialogue partnership in December 1995 and summit level partnership in 2002.

-The ties were elevated to a strategic partnership in 2012.
+The ties were elevated to strategic partnership in 2012.
 The ASEAN is central to India's Act East Policy and its vision for the wider Indo-Pacific.
-The ASEAN comprises Indonesia, Thailand, Vietnam, Laos, Brunei, the Philippines, Singapore, Cambodia, Malaysia, and Myanmar.
+The ASEAN comprises Indonesia, Thailand, Vietnam, Laos, Brunei, the Philippines, Singapore, Cambodia, Malaysia and Myanmar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)